sw704e21/dmiai/Case1/README.md

         return prediction
 ```
 For further details about the recommended structure, see <a href="https://dmiai.dk/guide/">this guide</a>.
-You can add new packages to the Python environment by adding the names to requirements.txt and restarting the project.
+You can add new packages to the Python environment by adding the names of the package to requirements.txt and restarting the project.

 ## Getting started without using Emily
 To submit results you need to set up your own API.
 Somehow idk.